ludoscity/ludOScity/FindMyBikes/Privacy_policy.md

 <br>If relevant, #findmybikes also additionally collects :
 - A **collection of station id** (as provided by citybik.es API) for each station that were closer than the selected one but **COULD NOT** provide you service either

-### This public open data is published immediately on the Twitter platform
+### This public open data is published immediately on the Twitter platform on a dedicated account :
 # [@findmybikesdata]